vbookshelf/Wheat-Head-Auto-Counter/README.md

 ### System Requirements

 You'll need about 1.3GB of free disk space.
 Other than that there are no special system requirements.
-The app will run on a CPU.
+This app will run on a CPU.
 I have an old 2014 Macbook Pro laptop with 8GB of RAM.
 This app runs on it without any issues.

 <br>